-- Go to Maintenance > SMC Server > Administrators, and click on Edit local authentication settings, - 2.
-Enable local authentication if necessary, - 3.
+- 1. Go to Maintenance > SMC Server > Administrators, and click on Edit local authentication settings, - 2.
+In the Local tab, enable local authentication if necessary, - 3.
 Select the minimum number of characters required, - 4.
 Select the mandatory character types.

 The password policy applies to all administrators who have a local account.